roeybiran/personal-website/src/content/apps/syphon/index.md

 ### Window Switching

-Use a dedicated hotkey to list the windows of the frontmost app or perform a fuzzy search across all windows from all applications, both feature large, clear window previews[^1].
+Use a dedicated hotkey to list the windows of the frontmost app or perform a fuzzy search across all windows from all applications, both feature large, clear window previews.
 Seamlessly switch between app and window modes without having to reactivate Syphon.

 ![Window Switching](./window-switching.png)